-- 1. VirtualBox on a server machine with a supported host operating system; for the following example, we will assume a Linux server; - 2. an ISO file on the server, containing the installation data for the guest operating system to install (we will assume Windows XP in the following example); - a terminal connection to that host over which you can access a command line (e.g. via telnet or ssh); - 4. an RDP viewer on the remote client; see chapter 7.1.1, Common third-party RDP viewers, page 91 above for examples.
+- 1. VirtualBox on a server machine with a supported host operating system.
+The VirtualBox extension pack for the VRDP server must be installed (see the previous section).
+For the following example, we will assume a Linux server. - 2.
+An ISO file accessible from the server, containing the installation data for the guest operating system to install (we will assume Windows XP in the following example). - 3.
+A terminal connection to that host through which you can access a command line (e.g. via ssh). - 4.
+An RDP viewer on the remote client; see chapter 7.1.1, Common third-party RDP viewers, page 90 above for examples.